Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Proposed Lorentz-non-invariance of the tachyon Lagrangian

 Thus the Hamiltonian is bounded from below and is Hermitian.
 In the preferred reference frame

 having non-negative eigenvalues.

-To conclude this section we formulate its result: the Lagrangian (2.2) differs from the Lagrangian (2.1) by a Lorentz-non-invariant term presented in the former; and since this additional term, written down as $\lambda \partial_\mu F^\mu(x)$, where $F^\mu(x) \equiv u^\mu \Phi(x)$, is proportional to the total divergence of the 4-vector $F^\mu(x)$, the two Lagrangians, with and without the additional term, are physically equivalent since the term with $\partial_\mu F^\mu(x)$ does not contribute to physical quantities, excepting those related to the tachyon vacuum.
+To conclude this section we formulate its result: the Lagrangian (\ref{eq:28}) differs from the Lagrangian (2.1) by a Lorentz-non-invariant term presented in the former; and since this additional term, written down as $\lambda \partial_\mu F^\mu(x)$, where $F^\mu(x) \equiv u^\mu \Phi(x)$, is proportional to the total divergence of the 4-vector $F^\mu(x)$, the two Lagrangians, with and without the additional term, are physically equivalent since the term with $\partial_\mu F^\mu(x)$ does not contribute to physical quantities, excepting those related to the tachyon vacuum.

+4mm Furthermore, since the additional term does not change the action we have, by the principle of least action, the same tachyon equation of motion (2.2), as mentioned above \footnote{Generally speaking, when passing from a Lagrangian to a Hamiltonian one should take into account that there is a term in the Hamiltonian density proportional to a (partial) derivative of the Lagrangian density over $\dot\Phi$ (the momentum density conjugate to $\Phi$).
+The term with this derivative, resulting in a transition from the Lagrangian to the Hamiltonian, destroys the immunity of the latter from the adding of an extra term (the gradient term in this case) to it.

-Furthermore, as mentioned above, the additional term does not change the tachyon equation of motion (2.3).
-Therefore within our approach the Lorentz invariance can be defined as spontaneously broken and its violation appears to be restricted to the asymptotic-tachyon-states sector only, even in the case of presumed tachyon interactions with ordinary particles, as noted in the following section.
+The different influence of given extra terms on the Lagrangian and on the Hamiltonian should not surprise us: while the Lagrangian is a Lorentz scalar (the same is true for the action), the Hamiltonian is the 0-component of the field 4-momentum.}.
+Therefore within our approach the Lorentz invariance can be defined as covariantly broken and its violation appears to be restricted to the asymptotic-tachyon-states sector only, as will become clear from the further considerations.